sugoiJS/mongoDB/README.md

 ### Bootstrapping

-Bootstrapping done by one line only:
+Bootstrapping done by only one line:

-> MongoModel.setConnection(configuration:IConnectionConfig,connectionName:string = "default)
+    MongoModel.setConnection(configuration:IConnectionConfig,connectionName:string = "default")

 The connectionName is used for multiple connection